ToshY/BunnyNet-PHP/docs/SecureUrlGenerator.md

 ## Options

-The edge storage request has the following methods available:
+The secure url generator has the following methods available:

 * [Generate](#generate)